COVID-19 information for strata housing

 The Civil Resolution Tribunal (CRT) has a COVID-19 response plan in place.
 The CRT is primarily a remote workplace and it is continuing to operate normally.

 Limitation periods to commence court proceedings in British Columbia have been suspended.
 The Province has issued a Ministerial Order which suspends limitation periods for bringing actions in the court.
 This does not apply to the CRT.
 However, the tribunal has some discretion to waive, suspend or extend mandatory time periods.

 Provincial court operations have been affected by COVID-19.

 COVID-19 information continues to evolve as the status of the pandemic evolves and as Canadians learn more about the disease and best practices.
-To support strata residents, staff from the Ministry of Municipal Affairs and Housing, the Ministry of Finance, the Real Estate Council of BC, strata homeowner associations and strata property managers are meeting regularly to identify and address emerging issues and share resources.
+To support strata residents, staff from the Ministry of Attorney General and Minister Responsible for Housing, the Ministry of Finance, the Real Estate Council of BC, strata homeowner associations and strata property managers are meeting regularly to identify and address emerging issues and share resources.

 Strata associations, regulators and professionals have produced some useful advice for strata councils, strata residents and strata managers.
 This web page aims to help you navigate that advice and to supplement it where necessary.
 As information can change, please look for when the date on this page (and others) was last updated to determine how current it is.

 The information above is provided as a resource for strata councils and residents, but it is not intended to be a substitute for legal advice.
 Please refer to the full disclaimer for more information.

 Find It Fast: A site map for the Province's strata housing website.